mikealbers/DoctorLookup/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Sign up at https://developer.betterdoctor.com/ to get an api key

-Create a file called .env in the top level of the directory

-in .env type "exports.apiKey =" then type in your api key in after the equal sign

-npm install
-npm npm install dotenv-webpack --save-dev npm run start